 Here are the most common reasons vehicles fail New Jersey inspection, ranked roughly by how often we see them.

 1. Check engine light on.
 This is the number one reason for emissions failure.
 The light can be triggered by dozens of different issues — a bad oxygen sensor, a failing catalytic converter, an EVAP system leak, a misfire, or something as simple as a loose gas cap.
 The fix depends entirely on the cause.
-Diagnosis at AutoBlast typically costs $50 to $120 for the scan and evaluation.
-The actual repair ranges from free (tightening the gas cap) to $500 or more for a catalytic converter or oxygen sensor replacement.
+The repair can range from a quick fix like tightening the gas cap to a more involved replacement of a catalytic converter or oxygen sensor.
 The key is getting it diagnosed first so you know exactly what you are dealing with.
+Call AutoBlast at (856) 546-8880 for an honest diagnosis.

 2. Burned-out lights.
 Headlights, tail lights, brake lights, and turn signals fail frequently.
-This is the easiest and cheapest fix — most bulbs cost $5 to $20 and can be replaced in minutes.
+This is one of the easiest and most affordable fixes — replacement bulbs are inexpensive and can be installed in minutes.
 Check every light before your inspection and replace any that are out.

 3. Worn brake components.
 Brake pads that are too thin, rotors that are scored or warped, and brake fluid leaks will all fail you.
-Brake pad replacement starts around $150 per axle.
 If you are due for brake work anyway, do it before inspection rather than after to avoid making a second trip.

 4. Worn tires.
 Tires with less than 2/32-inch tread depth fail.
 This is a safety requirement — bald tires significantly increase stopping distance, especially on wet roads.
 New tires are an investment, but your safety and your ability to register your vehicle depend on it.